ucsb-cs16/ucsb-cs16.github.io/_topics/vim_basic_eight.md

 The "escape" key, sometimes labelled "esc" is at the upper left hand corner of your keyboard.
 You are gonna need that a lot.
 Find it now.
 Ok, good.

-## b. "insert mode" vs. "edit mode"
+## b. "insert mode" vs. "command mode"

 `vim` is always in one of two modes:

 * "insert mode", where the letters, numbers and punctuation symbols you type are being "inserted" into the document.
    * In insert mode, the letters `-- INSERT --` appear at the bottom left hand corner of the screen.

-* "edit mode", where each key on the keyboard, including the letters, numbers and punctuation marks, may have some special meaning, like cut, paste, save as, etc.
+* "command mode", where each key on the keyboard, including the letters, numbers and punctuation marks, may have some special meaning, like cut, paste, save as, etc.

 If you don't know which mode you are in, you are "gonna have a bad time".

 Here's the basic way of moving between the modes:

-* The "escape" key moves you from insert mode to edit mode
+* The "escape" key moves you from insert mode to command mode
-* The `i` key moves you from edit mode to insert mode
+* The `i` key moves you from command mode to insert mode

 There are a few others ways to move between the modes, but that's enough for "survival vim".